LiminalCrab/sudogami/src/journal/starlamp.md

 **Frontend** - Vue.js

-### User Creation
-The first user created will be the primary administator account.

 ### Administration Interface
 The Administrator interface for Starlamp will allow the user to upload, modify, and delete content.